-No one has the right, and few the ability, to lure people into reading yet another analysis of PSB without a strong reason.
-The debate over PSB has raged for decades, and all that can be said, has been said, but it is not always clearly understood.
-The justification for this chapter is to reiterate an approach that has been accepted as the only coherent approach to broadcasting policy - consumer sovereignty.
-The Peacock Report, published in 1986, endorsed one of the core principles of economics - 'consumer sovereignty' - as the overriding objective of broadcasting policy (Peacock Report 1986: paragraph 592):
+No one has the right, and few the ability, to lure people into reading yet another analysis of public service broadcasting (PSB) without a strong reason.
+The debate over PSB has raged for decades and all that can be said, has been said, but not always clearly understood.
+The justification for this chapter is to reiterate an approach which has been accepted as the only coherent approach to broadcasting policy - consumer sovereignty.
+The Peacock Report (1988), published in 1988, endorsed one of the core principles of economics - "consumer sovereignty" - as the overriding objective of broadcasting policy (Peacock, 1988, para 592):